Juwan23D/Youtube-Optimization-Analysis/README.md

 _Exploring this information can help in collecting data to support the direction a company wants to go whether it be in marketing, business, or anyone wanting to see the public's view._

+# Process

+**Excel**

+* Checked for duplicates, empty spaces, and spelling errors.

+   _First I used excel to check for duplicates, and empty spaces which it was free of.
+The tricky part came down to the comments because it had spelling errors, but I chose to leave them be since people communicate differently._

+* Utilized power query to reformat the unicode so symbols and emojis were readable.

+   _Learning their phrases, symbols, and code words is very important to understanding your audience.
+In order to translate the symbols and emojis I had to reformat the unicode back into excel because the first upload had them untranscribable._